Dino6Ao/csfd/README.md

 2, Download reviews in .csv:
 csfd_id, name of the movie, year it was made, date when rated, rating itself, comment

-.csv pak můžete otevřít např. v Excelu / .csv can be then opened in ie. Excel

 ## Note